-This variety of running stitch gives a wavy effect to the pattern.
+This variety of running stitch gives a wavy effect on the pattern.
 It looks beautiful when a few close layers of it is created.

 Dear Teacher/Sarah,